 In this four-week program, you will create/develop your digital profile on MSU Commons.
 There will also be attention and space for exploring social media platforms as part of your digital presence, if you are interested in doing so.
 You will come out of the program with an understanding of what a digital presence is and how to intentionally develop one according to your individual goals.
 This experience will provide you with resources and collaborators to help evolve and sustain your digital presence into the future.

 In addition to ensuring that you leave the Fellowship with something concrete, this program is designed to help you navigate challenging and nuanced questions like: Why should you have a digital presence?
 Who is interested in my work and scholarship?
 How can this work be recognized professionally?

-Led by faculty in the College of Arts and Letters, the program is open to all faculty and staff at Michigan State University.
+Led by the College of Arts and Letters, the program is open to all faculty and staff at Michigan State University.

 Please feel free to contact the facilitator, Kristen Mapes (firstname.lastname@example.org) with any questions.